 Is school challenging because the homework gets “lost” or the child does not “remember” what the homework was about?

-Does the child have difficulties with organization of events or things?
+Does the child have difficulties organizing events?

 If you, as a parent, recognize many of these symptoms, I recommend that you explore the possibility of ADD further.

 Several individuals with ADD often experience conflicts due to some of these symptoms like procrastination or being late.
-This can create frustrations for parents, teachers or friends because it can be interpreted as a lack of interest.
+This can create frustrations for parents, teachers, or friends because it can be interpreted as a lack of interest.